Enigmatic-Smile/docs/mobile-sdk/README.md

 American Express: _3400000000003**_ or _3700000000003**_ (the last 2 numbers can be anything)

-## Feedback
+### Feedback

-The Fidel SDK is in active development, we welcome your feedback!
+The React Native SDK is in active development, we welcome your feedback!

 [GitHub Issues](https://github.com/fidellimited/rn-sdk/issues) — For SDK issues and feedback [Developers Slack Channel](https://fidel-developers-slack-invites.herokuapp.com) — for personal & community support at any phase of integration.